 - information-based producer/designers for not-for-profits, NGOs, corporations and governments

 - digital communications experts

-- data analyst/conceptualizers
+- data analysts/conceptualizers

-With your Bachelor of Media Production and Design degree, you will also be able to pursue studies in master’s programs such as Journalism or Digital Media.
+With your Bachelor of Media Production and Design degree, you will also be able to pursue studies in Master’s programs such as Journalism or Digital Media.